anuseth12/UnixTimeStampConverter/README.md

 # UnixTimeStampConverter

+Prerequisites
+Before you begin, ensure that you have the following tools installed on your computer:

+a.
+Git
+b.
+Maven
+c.
+A Java Development Kit (JDK)

 Step 1: Clone the Repository
 Clone the GitHub repository to your local machine.
 Follow these steps to clone the repository: